Cognigy/Documentation/docs/insights/explorers/step.md

 ### Test your Flow

 To view the results on the Step Explorer page, test your AI Agent via the Interaction Panel or Demo Webchat.
-If you'd like to test your flow through the Interaction Panel, make sure to enable Interaction Panel / Playbook data in the *Filter Bar*
+To view the Interaction Panel and Playbook data for your AI Agent, follow these steps:

 To do so: